inginerie-software-2023-2024/proiect-inginerie-software-eventbook/README.md

 - Notification System
    - Email and in-app notifications for event updates
    - Reminders for important dates and tasks

+User Account Management
+Registration and Login Functionality
+Given a user wants to access personalized features, when they visit the app, then they should be able to register or log in.
+Linked to User Story: "As a user, I want to set my personal preferences for events..."
+Sprint 1 Inclusion: Yes

+Profile Creation and Editing
+Given a user needs to update their information or preferences, when they access their account, then they should be able to edit their profile.
+Sprint 1 Inclusion: Yes

+Given an organizer needs to change event details or cancel an event, when they access their event, then they should be able to edit or delete it.
+Linked to User Story: "As an event organizer, I want to easily create events..."
+Sprint 1 Inclusion: Yes

+Calendar Integration for Event Scheduling
+Given a user wants to manage their schedule, when they create or RSVP to an event, then the event should be integrated into their personal calendar.
+Linked to User Story: "As a user, I want to synchronize my personal calendar..."
+Sprint 1 Inclusion: No (Future Sprint)

+Integration with Maps for Venue Location
+Given a user views an event, when they look at event details, then they should see the venue location on a map.
+Sprint 1 Inclusion: No (Future Sprint)

+Invitations and Guest Management
+Given an organizer has created an event, when they want to invite guests, then they should be able to send electronic invitations.
+Linked to User Story: "As a user, I want to invite friends and colleagues..."
+Sprint 1 Inclusion: Yes

+Tracking RSVPs
+Given an organizer has sent invitations, when guests respond, then the organizer should be able to track RSVPs.
+Sprint 1 Inclusion: Yes
+Managing Guest Lists

+Given an organizer is managing their event, when they view the event details, then they should be able to see and manage the guest list.
+Sprint 1 Inclusion: Yes

+Notification System
+Given there is an update or change in event details, when this occurs, then attendees should receive notifications.
+Linked to User Story: "As an event attendee, I want to receive weather updates..."
+Sprint 1 Inclusion: Yes

 #### Project Roadmap
    In order to outline the key stages and have a milestone planning a project roadmap diagram is recommended.